elizagamedev/mpv-send-to-pleco/README.md

 This should also work with an Android emulator, provided that it's compatible with ADB.

-The default keybinding is `a` to send the current line to the Android device.
+This addon will automatically send any Chinese subtitles it detects to Pleco as they appear.
+The default keybinding to disable this behavior is `Ctrl+a`.
+You can also manually send the current subtitle to Pleco via `a`.